To Lower Your Medicare Drug Costs, Ask Your Pharmacist For The Cash Price

 "If they bring it up, then we can inform them of those prices," says Nick Newman, a pharmacist and the manager at Essentra Pharmacy in rural Marengo, Ohio.
 "It's a moral dilemma for the pharmacist, knowing what would be best for the patient but not being able to help them and hoping they will ask you about the comparison."

-For consumers inclined to price shop, details may be hard to find: Medicare's website and annual handbook don't mention it.
+For consumers inclined to price-shop, details may be hard to find: Medicare's website and annual handbook don't mention it.

 "If you don't know that there are a bunch of different prices that could be available at any given pharmacy, you don't know what you don't know," says Leigh Purvis, the AARP Public Policy Institute's director of health services research.

-Researchers analyzing 9.5 million Part D prescription claims reported in a research letter to JAMA in March that a patient's copayment was higher than the cash price for nearly one in four drugs purchased in 2013.
+Researchers analyzing 9.5 million Part D prescription claims reported in a research letter to Journal of the American Medical Association in March that a patient's copayment was higher than the cash price for nearly one in four drugs purchased in 2013.
 For 12 of the 20 most commonly prescribed drugs, patients overpaid by more than 33 percent.

-Although the study found that the average overpayment for a single prescription was relatively small, Newman says he's seen consumers pay as much as $30 more than the cash price.
+Although the study found that the average overpayment for a single prescription was relatively small, Newman says he has seen consumers pay as much as $30 more than the cash price.

 And many beneficiaries may not know that if they pay a lower cash price for a covered drug at a pharmacy that participates in their insurance plan and then submit the proper documentation, insurers must count it toward their out-of-pocket expenses.
 The total of those expenses can trigger the drug coverage gap, commonly called the doughnut hole.
 (This year, the gap begins after the plan and beneficiary spend $3,750 and ends once the beneficiary has spent a total of $5,000.)

 Daniel Nam, executive director of federal programs at America's Health Insurance Plans, a trade group, agrees that "patients should have access to the lowest price possible at the pharmacy."
-But he says Medicare's warning takes aim at an increasingly rare occurrence.
+But, he says, Medicare's warning takes aim at an increasingly rare occurrence.
 Gag order clauses are "not something they are incorporating into their contracts," he says.

-UnitedHealthcare, whose popular prescription drug plans dominate the market, does not include them in any of its Medicare, Medicaid or commercial insurance contracts, says Matt Burns, a company spokesman.
+UnitedHealthcare, whose popular prescription drug plans dominate the market, does not include such clauses in any of its Medicare, Medicaid or commercial insurance contracts, says Matt Burns, a company spokesman.

 Pharmacy benefit managers also say gag orders are not typical.
 "If it is happening, it is very much an outlier," says Mark Merritt, president and CEO of the Pharmaceutical Care Management Association.

-However, some pharmacists disagree.
+Some pharmacists disagree.
 Kala Shankle, policy and regulatory affairs director for the National Community Pharmacists Association, which represents 22,000 independent pharmacies, says insurers have punished pharmacists who violate gag orders by dropping them from the plan's network.

 In Ohio, one of several states that have banned gag orders in insurance contracts, including some Medicare drug plans, officials responded to complaints about the problem.